mbj/mutant/README.md

 An automated code review tool, with a side effect of producing semantic code coverage metrics.

-Think of mutant as an expert developer proposing simplified versions of your code, and he only reports these simplification suggestions if they would pass existing tests.
+Think of mutant as an expert developer that simplifies your code while making sure that all tests pass.

 That developer never has a bad day and is always ready to jump on your PR.